Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 <!--
 title: "Quick Start Guide"
 description: "Overview of Contrast UI for new users"
-tags: "Onboarding new user get started"
+tags: "Onboarding new user getting started"
 -->

 Welcome to Contrast!
 This is your guide to everything you need to know to get started in the interface.
 Start with onboarding your applications and then move on to environments, libraries and vulnerabilities – you’ll be up and running before you know it.
 As always, if you have any more questions, let the Contrast Support team know by emailing <support@contrastsecurity.com>.